nickduran/cps-ling-align/README.md

 ## What does this respository and README include?

 > - R source code (.Rmd files) that provides a step-by-step tutorial of all statistical procedures
->   - HTML output of executed R source code that reproduces results reported in manuscript
+>   - Also, accompanying the HTML output is the executed Rmd source code that reproduces results reported in manuscript
-> - Data codebook and variable descriptions used in source code to generate analysis
+> - Data codebook and variable descriptions used in source code to generate analysis (NOT ADDED YET)

 ## R source code (.Rmd)